joinpursuit/Pursuit-Core-Web/fundamentals/conditionals/README.md

 conditional ? true : false;
 ```

-The ternary operator is made up of three parts: The first part to the left of the question mark is a conditional.
-The second part right after the
+The ternary operator is made up of three parts:
+  * The first part to the left of the question mark is a conditional.
-question mark is the value returned if the conditional is truthy.
-The final part is value returned if the condition is falsey.
+  * The second part, between the question mark and the colon, is the value returned if the conditional is truthy.
+  * The third part, after the colon, is the value returned if the condition is falsey.

 ```js
 > 1 === 1 ?
 1 : 2